bbiletskyy/cv-search/README.md

 CV-search application searches the corpus of cv's (actually any pdf, doc or txt document) using a set of documents as a query.
+This code can be used as a tutorial for Text Mining and Natural Language Processing with Spark Machine Learning Library.

 Promblem statement.
 Assume we have a bunch of CV's in different formats which we want to search.